Gaia GPS will need access to your phone's location information in order to follow your location on the map.

 With iOS 13 new permissions settings, you will see the following pop-up occasionally:

-This pop up will appear even when the app is not accessing your location data, it will notify you when the app requests permission to use your location 'Always' or if the app is actively accessing your location information when using the app.
+This pop up will appear even when the app is not accessing your location data, it will notify you when the app's location permissions are set to 'Always' or if the app is actively accessing your location information when using the app.

 When Does Gaia GPS Access Your Location Information